 How consumers shop and interact with businesses has changed dramatically over the years.
 For example, 15 years ago, the average customer would use just two touchpoints when making a purchase, with just 7% of consumers using over four touchpoints.
 Today, customers are using an average of 5 - 6 touchpoints.

 This increase is primarily due to technological advances, which have provided consumers with more ways to interact with a business.
 Having effective customer touchpoints can not only improve sales but can also boost customer loyalty.
-Retaining an existing customer is more valuable than acquiring a new one, and touchpoints can help.
+Retaining an existing customer is more valuable than acquiring a new one, and those customer touchpoints can help.

 Before you can work to improve your customer touchpoints, you first need to identify which touchpoints your business has.
 When you set out to improve the customer experience for your retail business, you will locate several touchpoints critical to success.
 Here, we outline some of the key customer touchpoints and how to use them to improve your customer experience: